MAT Manual

 Return a new matrix that aliases

-8.3 Destructive Shaping
+7.3 Destructive Shaping

 The following destructive operations don't alter the contents of

-the matrix, but change what is visible. adjust!
+the matrix, but change what is visible. adjust! is the odd one out,

-it may create a new mat
+it may create a new mat.

 [function] reshape-and-displace! mat dimensions displacement